AhmedH777/CppND-Capstone-Snake-Game/README.md

 ## Project AddOn
 In this project I added a food class to the project which handle special types of food which give different scores based on the type:

-Normal Food      : Yellow color : 1 score point
+Normal Food      : Yellow color : 1 score point.

-Booster Food     : BLue color   : 2 score points
+Booster Food     : BLue color   : 2 score points.

-MegaBooster Food : REd color    : 3 score points
+MegaBooster Food : REd color    : 3 score points.

 ## Dependencies for Running Locally